Central Florida Region Attractions

 Unique to Central Florida:

 What is a visit to Florida without experiencing one of our most treasured reptiles?
-Gatorland is a family owned attraction with rides, zip line experiences, a free flight aviary, petting zoo, and even the chance for amateurs to learn the art of gator wrestling.
+Gatorland is a family-owned attraction with rides, zip line experiences, a free-flight aviary, a petting zoo, and even the chance for amateurs to learn the art of gator wrestling.

 A ride on an airboat can take visitors into places they cannot see otherwise.
 Orlando Airboat Tours located in Kissimmee, Florida is the closest airboat adventure to the attractions.
 The private airboats are operated by U.S. Coast Guard approved airboat captains.
 Rides are anywhere from one hour to two hours and take visitors on an ECO adventure to discover flora and fauna and—of course—alligators.